kudapara/smallbets/README.md

 <img width="1297" height="867" src="https://github.com/user-attachments/assets/a615c6df-1952-49af-872a-793743e6ad6e" />

-If you would like to help us improve Small Bets, we accept [pull requests](https://github.com/antiwork/small-bets/pulls).
-If you find a bug or have a feature request, we would appreciate it if you post an [issue](https://github.com/antiwork/small-bets/issues).
+If you would like to help us improve Small Bets, we pay bounties for pull requests that [resolve our issues](https://github.com/antiwork/smallbets/issues).
+If you find a bug or have a feature request, we would appreciate it if you [post an issue](https://github.com/antiwork/smallbets/issues/new).
 Thank you!

-And if you're a new or aspiring entrepreneur and you're not part of the [Small Bets](https://smallbets.com) community yet, we would love to welcome you onboard!
+And if you're not part of the [Small Bets](https://smallbets.com) community yet, we would love to welcome you onboard!

 ## Running in development